dotClique/globingular/README.md

 Sequence-diagrams for the implemented User Stories are made and can be found in the [userStories-directory](/userStories)

+## Issue and MR workflow

+Issue assignee is the one who will write the code to solve the issue.
+MR assignee is the reviewer and is ultimately responsible for looking over the code that is to be merged.
+Please see [meeting-2020-10-28](https://gitlab.stud.idi.ntnu.no/it1901/groups-2020/gr2002/gr2002/-/wikis/Referat-2020-10-28) for details.

 ## Data sources
 Country data & SVG World Map: [raphaellepuschitz/SVG-World-Map.](https://github.com/raphaellepuschitz/SVG-World-Map)